-Although it’s uncertain exactly when serious salt production started on Salt Cay, around the early 1700s British colonials from Bermuda became recognized the potential of the natural and shallow salt ponds in the Turks and Caicos.
-Salt was a quite valuable commodity at the time and what initially began as a solution for regional needs became a lucrative international business.
+Although it’s uncertain exactly when serious salt production started on Salt Cay, around the early 1700s British colonials from Bermuda recognized the potential of the natural and shallow salt ponds in the Turks and Caicos.
+Salt was a valuable commodity at the time and what initially began as a solution for regional needs became a lucrative international business.

 Three islands in the country saw salt production: Grand Turk, South Caicos, and Salt Cay.
 It’s believed that Salt Cay was the first to see organized production.

 The process of producing salt was straightforward.
 A connection, either by a small channel to the ocean or by a natural tidal underwater cave system, supplied salty ocean water to be naturally evaporated.
 The remaining salt would be gathered and exported.

 Sluice gates to the Town Salina, Salt Cay.